-1.0 INTRODUCTION, OUTLINE OF LEGISLATIVE BACKGROUND AND GENERAL PRINCIPLES
+1. INTRODUCTION, OUTLINE OF LEGISLATIVE BACKGROUND AND GENERAL PRINCIPLES

-- 1.1.1 The Financial Management Code of Practice for the Police Forces of England and Wales published by the Home Office in October 2013 provides that a Scheme of Governance should be prepared by the Police and Crime Commissioner (PCC).
+- 1.1.1.
+The Financial Management Code of Practice for the Police Forces of England and Wales published by the Home Office in October 2013 provides that a Scheme of Governance should be prepared by the Police and Crime Commissioner (PCC).
 In doing so he should be advised by the Chief Finance Officer of the PCC in consultation with the Chief Executive, the Chief Constable and the Police Force Chief Finance Officer.
 Accordingly this document has been prepared to govern the interrelationship between the PCC and Chief Constable and to set out those powers which may be exercised by either the PCC or the Chief Constable or others acting on their behalf.
-It also sets out the constraints on those powers. - 1.1.2 This Scheme of Governance and Consent comprises a number of key elements including Financial Regulations, Contract Standing Orders and the Scheme of Delegation.
+It also sets out the constraints on those powers. - 1.1.2.
+This Scheme of Governance and Consent comprises a number of key elements including Financial Regulations, Contract Standing Orders and the Scheme of Delegation.
 There is no separate Scheme of Consent; rather the consents granted to the Chief Constable appear as appropriate throughout the document.
-They relate in particular to the extent of, and any conditions attaching to, the PCC's consent to the Chief Constable to exercise powers to enter into contracts and acquire or dispose of property. - 1.1.3 The Scheme will be regularly reviewed and amended as appropriate and in any event at the start of each financial year, in consultation with and on the advice of those officers identified above at paragraph 1.1.1. - 1.1.4 Whilst this Scheme of Governance and Consent has been adopted by the PCC, delegations by the Chief Constable have also been included within it.
-Further, in view of the close collaboration with the Norfolk police area, the Scheme adopted in Norfolk is very similar and in some instances identical where that is necessary for the effective working of joint departments.
+They relate in particular to the extent of, and any conditions attaching to, the PCC's consent to the Chief Constable and others to exercise powers to enter into contracts and acquire or dispose of property. - 1.1.3.
+The Scheme will be regularly reviewed and amended as appropriate in consultation with and on the advice of those officers identified above at paragraph 1.1.1. - 1.1.4.
+Whilst this Scheme of Governance and Consent has been adopted by the PCC, delegations by the Chief Constable have also been included within it.
+Further, Jin view of the close collaboration with the Norfolk police area, the Scheme adopted in Norfolk is very similar and in some instances identical where that is necessary for the effective working of joint departments.
+Further, the Contract Standing Orders contained within the scheme are, by virtue of collaboration between the police areas of Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Kent, Norfolk and Suffolk, common to all the seven police areas.

-1.2 Legislative Background
+1.2.
+Legislative Background